Efficient representation and approximation of model predictive control laws via deep learning: Background and Motivation

 \subsection{Artificial Neural Networks}

 This subsection shortly recaps the fundamental concepts of artificial neural networks.
-A feed-forward neural networks is defined as a sequence of layers of neurons which determines a function $\mathcal{N}:\mathbb{R}^{n_x} \rightarrow \mathbb{R}^{n_u}$ of the form
+A feed-forward neural network is defined as a sequence of layers of neurons which determines a function $\mathcal{N}:\mathbb{R}^{n_x} \rightarrow \mathbb{R}^{n_u}$ of the form

 where the input of the network is $x \in \mathbb{R}^{n_x}$ and the output of the network is $ u \in \mathbb{R}^{n_u}$. $M$ is the number of neurons in each hidden layer and $L$ is the number of hidden layers.
 If $L\geq2$, $\mathcal N$ is described as a \emph{deep} neural network and if $L=1$ as a \emph{shallow} neural network.
 Each hidden layer consists of an affine function: